viddiai/IB_REPLIT/replit.md

 ### System Architecture

 #### Frontend Architecture
 The frontend uses React with TypeScript, Vite, Wouter for routing, and TanStack Query for data management.
 It features a custom design system with Tailwind CSS, shadcn/ui components, and Inter font family, supporting light/dark modes.
 State management primarily relies on React Query for server state and local component state for UI.
-Key UI patterns include a public contact form, a dashboard with KPIs, tabbed lead list views with seller filtering, timestamp display (YYYY-MM-DD HH:MM format in Swedish timezone), and next task display with visual priority indicators, detailed lead views with notes and tasks, and manager-specific views for seller pool management and lead reassignment.
+Key UI patterns include a public contact form, an overview page with real-time KPIs, a dashboard with analytics, tabbed lead list views with seller filtering, timestamp display (YYYY-MM-DD HH:MM format in Swedish timezone), and next task display with visual priority indicators, detailed lead views with notes and tasks, and manager-specific views for seller pool management and lead reassignment.
 Responsive design is a core principle.

+**Overview Page KPIs:**
+- Real-time statistics that auto-refresh every 30 seconds
+- Four KPI blocks for managers: "Nya leads idag" (with change from yesterday), "Väntande accept" (pending acceptance count), "Aktiva leads" (leads in progress), "Aktiva säljare" (active sellers and facilities)
+- Three KPI blocks for sellers: Same as managers except "Aktiva säljare" which is manager-only
+- Data filtered by user role: sellers see only their assigned leads, managers see all leads
+- Visual indicators with icons and color-coded backgrounds for each metric type

 **Next Task Feature:**
 - Each lead card displays the next upcoming task (earliest future/today's task)